 As of the date of approval of the Report, the Partnership operates in the energy sector and mainly engages in the exploration, development, production and marketing of natural gas, condensate and oil in Israel and in Cyprus, as well as in the promotion of various natural gas-based projects, with the aim of increasing the volume of sales of the natural gas produced by the Partnership.
 At the same time, the Partnership explores business opportunities in the field of exploration, development, production, and marketing of natural gas, condensate and oil in other countries, and is also exploring and promoting possibilities for investing in projects in the renewable energies sector, in the context of the collaboration with Enlight Renewable Energy Ltd.1, and possibilities of entry into the hydrogen sector, including blue hydrogen, which is produced from natural gas and may constitute a low-carbon substitute for energy consumers.
+In addition, the Partnership continues to advance a transaction in connection with an offer received by the GP from Abu Dhabi National Oil Company (ADNOC) P.J.S.C. and BP Exploration Operating Company, as stated in Note 1D to the financial statements attached hereto.

-The net profit of the Partnership in the Report Period was approx. \$121 million compared with approx. \$84 million in the same period last year.
-The increase in profit mainly derived from an increase in net revenues from the sale of natural gas from the Leviathan reservoir in the sum of approx. \$29 million and from a decrease in depreciation, depletion and amortization expenses in the sum of approx. \$18 million.
+The comprehensive income of the Partnership in the Report Period totaled approx. \$214 million compared with approx. \$205 million in the same period last year.
+The increase in profit mainly derived from a decrease in depreciation, depletion and amortization expenses in the sum of approx. \$19 million, which was offset, inter alia, by a decrease in net revenues from the sale of natural gas.